Alimony

 We recommend that you take steps to ensure that their attorney is well-versed in preparing, organizing and understanding all relevant financial instruments, including accounting and balance sheets.
 We have found that our experience and approach to financial matters have often made the difference when it comes to alimony and property settlements favorable to our clients.
 Alimony also has important tax and retirement consequences that should be discussed with competent legal counsel.
 Options are available to structure alimony and property settlements to better serve the interests of both payer, recipient or both.

-Schedule a free consultation with our lawyers in Sandy today by calling 801-981-8779 or sending us an email.
+Schedule a consultation with our lawyers in Sandy today by calling 801-981-8779 or sending us an email.

 Why Choose Nelson Jones?

-Personalized Legal Solutions
+Personalized Legal Service

 As a part of the Utah community, we are committed not just to our clients but to the betterment of our community as a whole.
 We take pride in our ethical approach to law and our role in ensuring justice is accessible to everyone.